 The first type of two-syllable word pattern to which students are introduced is the closed syllable pattern in two-syllable words.
 These two-syllable words are also relatively easy for students to chunk and recognize as an example of the familiar CVC, VC, CCVCC, etc., spelling pattern they encountered in one-syllable words in Kindergarten.

-Two closed syllables in a word are divided as follows:
+We divide two closed syllables in a word as follows:

-When two different consonants stand between two vowels, the syllables are divided between the consonants, creating one or more closed syllables.
+• When two different consonants stand between two vowels, we divide the syllables between the consonants, creating one or more closed syllables.